-Those dark days would have ended sooner, I think, if I’d found ATN and if I’d already met therapist and author Hilary Jacobs Hendel, the real subject of today’s post.
-Hilary has blogged for ATN several times this past year, including popular posts such as “Head, Heart, Repeat” and “What Mad Men and Don Draper Taught Us about Power and Shame”.
+Therapist and author Hilary Jacobs Hendel has blogged for ATN several times this past year, including popular posts such as “Head, Heart, Repeat” and “What Mad Men and Don Draper Taught Us about Power and Shame”.
 She is also the author of “It’s Not Always Depression” and “The Healing Power of Hugs” in the New York Times, and now of an exciting new book, It’s Not Always Depression.

 In this “non-toxic prescription for wellness,” Hilary describes the role the core emotions play in our lives, the ways we feel them in our bodies, and the profound need our society has for what she aptly calls an “emotional education.”
 We have a lot of head knowledge, she says, but few of us are aware of all that goes on from the neck down.
 Her aim is to change all that, not only in her therapy practice, but also in this book.

 The author describes It’s Not Always Depression as a science-based yet jargon-free, reader-friendly work, directed at lay readers and therapists alike.
 Using the AEDP (Accelerated Experiential Dynamic Psychotherapy) model pioneered by Diana Fosha, who also wrote the book’s forward, and the Change Triangle, the book interweaves the author’s personal story with stories from the many clients she has helped over the years.
 Each section concludes with exercises the reader can try at home…and having talked with her myself, I think she means it when she says “exercise!”
 Remember, we already live too much inside our heads…